porn/gitconfig/README.md

 My personal git configuration being used on my laptop as well as on servers I have to deal with.

+# Features
+* colours everywhere
+* many aliases to save your fingers!
+* using vim for diff and merges
+* git-sh-prompt setup

 # Installation

 The .gitconfig `[include]` syntax requires Git 1.7.10+.
 Though it is